menome/message-server/README.md

 Messages flow in, their contents are pulled out into Strings.
 The buffer fills until the batch size is met or two seconds have elapsed.
-The batch is sent to the MessageMatchProcessor
+The batch is sent to the MessageMatchProcessor.
-The results are logged
+The results are logged.

-TODO: Command line example with system properties and/or properties files.

 ### Message Batch Processor
 The message batch processor takes a batch of messages (currently an Arraylist<String>).
 Messages are grouped into maps of the same type.
 This is to ensure we can apply the same parameter type across all messages.
 In many cases the batch will have exactly the same message types, but we can't be guaranteed of that.